 Babies can be born with cerebral palsy despite the highest level of antenatal and obstetric care.
-Sadly, in some cases babies suffer severe injury due to medical negligence at the hands of those entrusted to keep mothers safe and well throughout their pregnancy and delivery.
+Sadly, in some cerebral palsy medical negligence cases babies suffer severe injury at the hands of those entrusted to keep mothers safe and well throughout their pregnancy and delivery.
 Failure to recognise signs of fetal distress can lead to delays in a situation where every minute matters.

-Here we outline two ongoing cases in which our medical negligence lawyers are supporting two severely disabled children and their families, working to ensure they receive the lifetime security they require.
+Here we outline two ongoing cerebral palsy medical negligence cases in which our medical negligence lawyers are supporting two severely disabled children and their families, working to ensure they receive the lifetime security they require.

 Liam Baker* and Kayleigh Smith* were born several months apart in 2006, to mothers attending two separate hospitals.
 Both were left with severe physical disabilities - 5 on the GMFCS (Gross Motor Function Classification System) and brain damage.
 Liam is tube fed and wholly dependent on others for support and care, whilst Kayleigh also has limited vision.
 Both suffer from severe epilepsy and seizures and are treated with anticonvulsants, to varying degrees of success.